raisilhamn/main-site/content/jobs/BPMPK/index.md

 - Developing, testing and deploying mobile applications for the Android platform using Unity and C#.
 - Creating and implementing engaging, interactive and highly-responsive user interfaces.
-- Collaborating with designers to implement the visual elements of the application using Figma, and ensuring that the application design is adhered to.
+- Working in collaboration with the drafting team and material reviewers to ensure the highest level of quality and accuracy in the final product.
-- Writing clean, maintainable and efficient code, following best practices and coding standards.
+- Troubleshot and debugged issues that arose during the development process to ensure smooth operation and functionality of the applications.